Goldbaum Aggregated Fund Portfolio and Basket Analytics for ETF/ETP/ETCs - Global Coverage

 Who are the best ETF Data providers?

 Finding the right ETF Data provider for you really depends on your unique use case and data requirements, including budget and geographical coverage.
-Popular ETF Data providers that you might want to buy ETF Data from are Exchange Data International, Finage, ESG Analytics, RIMES Technologies, and Twelve Data.
+Popular ETF Data providers that you might want to buy ETF Data from are Twelve Data, Exchange Data International, Finage, ESG Analytics, and EPFR Global.

 Where can I buy ETF Data?